GLP (company)

 In 2010, GLP became a public company listed on the Singapore Exchange.
-It raised $2.7 billion in its initial public offering, making it Singapore’s largest IPO since 1993.
+It raised $2.7 billion in its initial public offering, making it Singapore's largest IPO since 1993.
 The company entered the US market in 2015 with the $8.1 billion acquisition of IndCor Properties Inc.’s warehouse portfolio and the purchase of 200 warehouses for $4.55 billion, making it the second-largest owner of industrial real estate in the U.S.

 GLP went private and delisted from the Singapore Exchange in 2018.
 Its June 2019 sale of a network of U.S. warehouses to The Blackstone Group for $18.7 billion was the largest private real estate transaction in history, according to The Wall Street Journal.

-As of March 2020, GLP had $89 billion in assets and managed 62 million square meters of real estate across China, Brazil, India, Japan, the U.S., Europe and Vietnam.
+As of March 2024, GLP manages more than 84 million square meters of real estate across China, Brazil, India, Japan, the U.S., Europe and Vietnam.

 History

-Founding and Early History
+Founding and early history

 Incorporated in 2007 as Global Logistic Properties, it was subsequently listed on the Singapore Exchange in 2010 by co-founders Ming Mei and Jeffrey Howard Schwartz.
-Schwartz and Mei had both worked for American logistics real estate investment trust company Prologis; Schwartz was a chief executive and Mei launched the company’s operations in China.
-When Schwartz stepped down from Prologis in November 2008, he and Mei partnered with Singapore’s sovereign wealth fund GIC to purchase Prologis’ assets in China and Japan for $1.3 billion.
+Schwartz and Mei had both worked for American logistics real estate investment trust company Prologis; Schwartz was a chief executive and Mei launched the company's operations in China.
+When Schwartz stepped down from Prologis in November 2008, he and Mei partnered with Singapore's sovereign wealth fund GIC to purchase Prologis’ assets in China and Japan for $1.3 billion.

 GLP was listed on the Singapore Exchange in October 2010, raising S$3.45 billion ($2.7 billion) in its initial public offering.

 Through a joint venture with GIC, China Investment Corporation and CPP Investment Board, GLP expanded to Latin America in 2012 by purchasing over 30 logistics assets in Brazil for $1.45 billion.
-The same year it listed a $1.3 billion Japanese REIT on the Tokyo Stock Exchange; at the time it was Japan’s largest real estate IPO.
+The same year it listed a $1.3 billion Japanese REIT on the Tokyo Stock Exchange; at the time it was Japan's largest real estate IPO.

 On November 19, 2014, co-founder and deputy chairman Schwartz died at the age of 55.

 After its 2015 U.S. acquisitions of IndCor Properties from The Blackstone Group for $8.1 billion and 200 U.S. warehouses for $4.55 billion, GLP continued to expand globally with the $2.8 billion acquisition of Gazeley, a company that owns warehouses and distribution parks throughout Europe and North America.